FxMorin/FabricatedChatReports/README.md

 # Fabricated Chat Reports
 #### This is for demonstrating issues with the current reporting system only!

 This mod allows you to remove context from reports in order to bring the victim *out of context*, getting them banned for having said nothing bad.

-This mod will be released in 1.19.1, so if it's not fixed by then ¯\\_(ツ)_/¯ - Devs have been informed...

 **Example:** *All messages start with a checkmark*
 ![KKK](https://github.com/fxmorin/FabricatedChatReports/blob/master/images/kkk.png)